-You’ve just gotten your first hearing aid.
-You may have some worries about what you don’t know.
+You just purchased your first hearing aid.
+You may have concerns about your new device.

-Will you ever become comfortable wearing your hearing aid?
-Will people respond differently to you because of it?
-Will it impact your active lifestyle?
-You’ve got questions and concerns.
+Will you become comfortable wearing a hearing aid?
+Will people respond differently to you?
+Will the hearing aid impact your active lifestyle?

-But being a worry-free hearing aid owner really isn’t complicated.
-It just takes knowing a few secrets that the happy hearing aid wearers know.
+Being a worry-free hearing aid owner isn’t complicated.
+You simply need to learn a few secrets from satisfied hearing aid wearers.

-People with untreated hearing loss are 30% more likely to become socially isolated.
-They slowly stop going places and doing things.
-It’s easier to be alone.
+Individuals with untreated hearing loss are 30% more likely to become socially isolated.
+They eventually stop going to places and doing things they enjoy.
+It ultimately becomes easier to be alone.

-But people with a hearing aid are no more likely than their hearing peers to become isolated.
-Wear your hearing aid and stay more active with the people you love.
-You will also be able to keep doing the things you love to do.
+Hearing aid wearers, however, are no more likely than those with healthy hearing to become isolated.
+You can wear your hearing aid and still stay active with the people you love.
+You will also be able to keep doing the things you enjoy doing.

-Regular checkups with your primary doctor are important for overall health.
-Regular dental cleanings are important if you want to keep your teeth.
-Seeing your audiologist regularly to adjust your hearing experience will help you keep your hearing and live a more active, quality life.
+Regular checkups with your primary doctor are important for your overall health.
+Regular dental cleanings are also important if you want to keep your teeth.
+Seeing your hearing specialist regularly will help you maintain your hearing health and allow you to live a more active and happy life.

 Make a day of it.
 Plan a shopping trip after your appointment.
 Buy something nice for yourself.
 Invite a friend along.
-Go out to a late lunch.
-But keep in touch with any after-appointment dates just in case the appointment runs long.
+Go out for lunch afterward.
+You should also be sure to attend any follow-up appointments with your hearing specialist.

-Communication is key to so many things in life.
+Communication is key in life.
 A worry-free hearing aid experience is no exception.
-Ask questions when you are planning a night out with friends.
-Some places will be more conducive to hearing than others.
+Ask questions when planning a night out with friends.
+Some locations are more conducive to listening than others.

 Some auditoriums have hearing loop systems, which allow you to wirelessly connect certain hearing aids and bring the performance directly to your ears.
-If you have trouble hearing at seminars, it’s okay to ask in advance if you can put your hearing aid integrated smartphone on the podium.
+If you have trouble hearing at seminars, it’s okay to ask in advance if you can put your hearing aid-connected smartphone on the podium.

 If your son asks where you’d like to eat, suggest a place where it’s easier to hear conversations.
 Choose a place without loud music.
 Instead, pick a restaurant with soft surfaces that dampen background noise.

-If background music or a TV in your daughter’s home is making it hard for you to carry on a conversation, ask for help.
+If background music or a TV in your daughter’s home makes it difficult for you to hear a conversation, ask her to turn it off.

 Be Patient with Yourself and Others

-If you want people to be more patient, start by being patient with yourself first.
-It takes some time to learn how to get the best hearing experience with a new hearing device.
-Set aside some quiet time with a trusted friend to do so.
+If you want friends and family members to be more patient, start by being patient with yourself.
+It takes time to improve your listening experience after obtaining a new hearing device.
+Allow yourself some time with a trusted friend to get used to your hearing aid.

-- Seem to exclude you from the conversation
+- Friends seem to exclude you from the conversation.

-It can be difficult for those around you to know “how to act” around someone with hearing loss.
-If you waited until hearing loss was disabling to get your hearing aid, these learned behaviors will take time to diminish.
+It may be difficult for others to know how to act around someone with hearing loss.
+If you waited until your hearing loss was debilitating to get a hearing aid, these learned behaviors will take time to diminish.
 Show some compassion, and you’ll find things will get better much quicker.

-This isn’t the end.
-It’s a new beginning with your hearing restored.
+Your hearing aid represents a new beginning with restored hearing.
 Make the most of it.
 Learn new things.
-Go out more.
+Go outside more often.
 Set goals.
 Do something you’ve never done before.

 Keeping your brain active by setting goals and learning new things not only improves your listening experience but also keeps your mind sharp as you age.

 When it comes to hearing loss, a support system is important, but it doesn’t necessarily have to include family and friends.
-It may simply include individuals who understand what you’re going through because they have hearing loss as well.
+It may simply include individuals who understand what you’re going through because they also suffer from hearing loss.

-A support system also isn’t a bunch of people with hearing loss who complain all the time about how bad it is.
-Being around these people will inevitably leave you feeling sad or angry.
+A support system isn’t a group of people who constantly complain about how bad hearing loss is.
+Interacting with individuals who do this will inevitably leave you feeling sad or angry.

-Look for people who have a positive outlook.
+Seek out people with a positive outlook.
 Find those who encourage you to wear your hearing aid and stay active.
-It’s okay if they talk about the challenges of hearing loss as long as they’re working to constructively overcoming them.
+It’s okay if they talk about the challenges of hearing loss, as long as they’re working constructively to overcome them.